 The outcome of spinal surgery, at the neck or the back, has improved significantly in the last 20 years or so, due to more sophisticated imaging devices (MRI scans), new surgical techniques, better surgical equipment and, probably the most important, appropriate selection of patients who might benefit from this type of surgery.
 The most often performed surgical procedure at the spine is a so called decompression, meaning taking away structures that might ‘press’ on the nerve responsible for the pain.
 In rare occasions it might be necessary to even fuse a small part of the spine.

-More complicate conditions like Dupuytren’s disease or severe arthritis of finger joints, would be operated by orthopaedic surgeon Dr. Alf Neuhaus, who had been trained in hand surgery, in a nearby private hospital, and would include a 1-2 days hospital stay.
+More complicate conditions like Dupuytren’s disease or severe arthritis of finger joints, would be operated by orthopaedic surgeon Dr. Alf Neuhaus, who had been trained in hand surgery, in a nearby private hospital.
+It would require a 1-2 days hospital stay.
 All the follow up consultations for wound care, suture removal and hand therapy would be done in the facilities of Clinica SANDALF.

 Please don´t hesitate to get in touch with us for more information or to make an appointment with orthopaedic surgeon Dr. Alf Neuhaus.